Environmental Impact Assessment Ordinance

 5.1.1 The main objective of the baseline study of an ecological assessment is to provide adequate and accurate ecological baseline information of the proposed development and its vicinity for

-3. formulation of appropriate mitigation measures and monitoring programme.
+- formulation of mitigation measures and monitoring programme.

 5.1.2.
 The baseline study shall include at least the following: